t3rn/t3rn/docs/main/docs/executor/executor-overview.md

 # What are Executors

-Executors are off-chain agents acting as market makers that fulfil cross-chain orders, earning fees and rewards.
+Executors are off-chain agents acting as market makers that fulfil crosschain orders, earning fees and rewards.

 ## How to become an Executor?